mccright/rrl/AudioBooks/README.md

 eBook: https://www.overdrive.com/media/5979335/harrow
 By [Joy Williams](https://en.wikipedia.org/wiki/Joy_Williams_(American_writer))  (1944 – )

 Reading Notes: "...after an environmental apocalypse, a world in which only the man-made has value..."
+I don't know what to think about this book.
+For me, it is an odd, wandering exploration of absurd situations that might occur as the environment and society collapse around us.

 Wikipedia Entry: https://en.wikipedia.org/wiki/Harrow_(novel)